vaterfa/ArduinoHome/README.md

 # ArduinoHome
 Controlling home with arduino card.

-Every folder has README folder about it's content.
+Every folder has README folder about it.